Skip to main content

 Earthlings

-Couple of months ago, in the middle of December last year, just before "Mayan doomsday" on 21st, my favorite text editor asked me to approve its regular update.
-I clicked the link to see what's in new package and it immediately redirected me to the page describing new features and fixes.
-My fellow, software developer of great Notepad++, Don Ho*, conveniently named the update "New release (v6.2.3) - End of the World Edition".
-It brought series of chuckles to my face that simultaneously morphed into big smile when I read description below the title.
-Referring to Mayans prophecy, he wrote exactly this "Even though I don't believe this bullshit, I'm not against to reset our shitty world".
+A couple of months ago, in the middle of December last year, just before "Mayan doomsday" on the 21st, my favorite text editor asked me to approve its regular update.
+I clicked the link to see what's in the new package, and it immediately redirected me to the page describing new features and fixes.
+My fellow software developer of great Notepad++, Don Ho*, conveniently named the update "New release (v6.2.3)—End of the World Edition".
+It brought a series of chuckles to my face that simultaneously morphed into a big smile when I read the description below the title.
+Referring to the Mayan prophecy, he wrote exactly this: "Even though I don't believe this bullshit, I'm not against resetting our shitty world".
 Well, I don't know what exactly he meant with the word "reset", but certainly there are days when I can completely agree with him and describe our world exactly the same way.
-Viktor and his 6th Earth Day Anyway, today is another edition of
+Viktor and his 6th Earth Day Anyway, today is...

 Celestia, Campfire and Astronomy

 I remember every little detail from that weekend trip.
-From the very first moment when we stepped into the bus that took us to the mountain base, throughout the rest of the first day when we climbed down into small cave with narrow hallways toward the small chamber at it's end.
-I vividly remember glorious, endless and hard-to-find second cave we stepped in the very next day, followed by overwhelming feeling and little fear when we passed through cave chambers, cutting the darkness with handy tools and small flashlights.
-I will always hate myself, for not having a camera to capture surrounding scenery when we traveled by train later that afternoon, who looked like it came right out of 19th century with wooden benches rolling the railways slower than Usain Bolt.
+From the very first moment when we stepped into the bus that took us to the mountain base, throughout the rest of the first day when we climbed down into a small cave with narrow hallways toward the small chamber at its end.
+I vividly remember the glorious, endless, and hard-to-find second cave we stepped in the very next day, followed by an overwhelming feeling and little fear when we passed through cave chambers, cutting the darkness with handy tools and small flashlights.
+I will always hate myself for not having a camera to capture the surrounding scenery when we traveled by train later that afternoon, which looked like it came right out of the 19th century with wooden benches rolling the railways slower than Usain Bolt.
 All those rock formations and abandoned train stations were slowly losing their battles with nature and were looking exactly like a background from Sergio Leone's spaghetti western movies.
-Viktor at Rundetårn observ
+Viktor at Ru...

 Aegean Sea

-Before I start writing about this amazing sea, first of all I have to say that this story is equally about Greece, the oldest European country and the first known civilization in Europe.
-Surrounded with three seas, Greece is probably the most interesting place in the Mediterranean basin ever since it is formed and filled with water many millenniums ago.
-Aegean sea keeps the most important part in the history of mankind being natural barrier between civilizations independently developed over the west, east and south.
-Once in those past times, today known as B.C. this was the center of the World.
-It was also the place where many amazing things were born we know today as science, democracy, philosophy, mathematics, culture and sport along with all those "other inventions" like modern armies and wars, dictatorships, religion, divine beings...
-Aegean Sea Today after two millenniums, looking to this part of the world from my point of view and my own relations to the Aegean
+Before I start writing about this amazing sea, first of all, I have to say that this story is equally about Greece, the oldest European country and the first known civilization in Europe.
+Surrounded by three seas, Greece is probably the most interesting place in the Mediterranean basin ever since it was formed and filled with water many millenniums ago.
+The Aegean Sea keeps the most important part in the history of mankind, being a natural barrier between civilizations independently developed over the west, east, and south.
+Once in those past times, today known as B.C., this was the center of the world.
+It was also the place where many amazing things were born that we know today as science, democracy, philosophy, mathematics, culture, and sport, along with all those "other inventions" like modern armies and wars, dictatorships, religion, divine beings...
+Aegean Sea Today, after two millenniums, looking at this part of the world from my point of view and my own relati...

 Childhood

-I am watching my son growing up everyday and from time to time I can't stop thinking how childhood occupied a special place within all memories acquired in everybody's life.
-I tend to think that this is not because we memorized childhood better than any other period of life, it's more that, comparing to adolescence and later time, those moments are pure and clean, with no much tension, conflicts or seriousness of adult life.
-This is all about playing, learning new things and enjoying pleasurable moments and events and we are simply programmed to maintain nice memories better while others not so pleasurable store deeply in remote regions of our brains with tendency of quick forgetting.
-Hairdresser Shop Today one small visit to hairdresser triggered extraction of some really nice memories from my childhood.
-This morning I took a walk to downtown for some errands and decided to take some shortcuts through couple of blocks where we lived most of my childhood.
-It was an
+I am watching my son grow up every day, and from time to time I can't stop thinking about how childhood occupies a special place within all memories acquired in everybody's life.
+I tend to think that this is not because we memorized childhood better than any other period of life; it's more that, compared to adolescence and later times, those moments are pure and clean, with not much tension, conflict, or seriousness of adult life.
+This is all about playing, learning new things, and enjoying pleasurable moments and events, and we are simply programmed to maintain nice memories better, while others not so pleasurable are stored deep in remote regions of our brains with a tendency to be quickly forgotten.
+Hairdresser Shop Today one small visit to the hairdresser triggered the extraction of some really nice memories from my childhood.
+This morning I took a walk downtown for some errands and decided to take some shortcuts through a couple of blocks where we lived most o...

 Déjà vu